 — Correspondent in news notes to the Carrollton Patriot

-Everyone looked around, perhaps picking out something they hoped for as Christmas gift.
-With eager smiles, the children pressed against the candy displays, featuring peppermint sticks, liquorice, jelly beans, horehound and rock candy, lemon drops, and maybe some chocolate.
+Everyone looked around, perhaps picking out something they hoped for as a Christmas gift.
+With eager smiles, the children pressed against the candy displays, featuring peppermint sticks, licorice, jelly beans, horehound and rock candy, lemon drops, and maybe some chocolate.

 Boys looked longingly at Barlow knives, Stevens single-shot rifles, Jew’s harps, and harmonicas, while the girls wished and hoped for china dolls, “store-bought” dresses, glass beads, and pretty ribbons.
 Mom and Dad were more practical, perhaps sending wistful glances to new tools and glassware; but, in the end, they would leave with only what they needed.
 This might include basic staples such as flour, salt, and coffee; some nails, chicken feed, a needle, and thread, and if the kids were very lucky, one piece of penny candy each.
 Rather than placing their articles in a bag, the clerk would wrap it all up in brown paper, tied up with twine.

 Stocking of early stores required that the proprietor make trips to wholesale and auction houses, most of which were located in the northeast.
 Later, a growing number of traveling salesmen called “drummers” began to peddle their wholesale wares to store owners.
 With the expansion of the railroad, buying trips became much more convenient and ordered wholesale goods could be sent by rail.
 To the townsfolk, the arrival of fresh merchandise became yet another social event, especially during the holidays when a merchant might stock items not seen during the rest of the year, such as crates of oranges, boxes of figs, and English walnuts.